Denmark

+Grundtvig, but generally a stronger self-perception among the people of belonging to a unified country and state.
+In 1920 North Schleswig became Danish.

-An industrialised exporter of agricultural produce in the second half of the 19th century, Denmark introduced social and labour-market reforms in the early 20th century, which formed the basis for the present welfare state model and advanced mixed economy.
-Denmark remained neutral during World War I but regained the northern half of Schleswig in 1920.
-Danish neutrality was violated in World War II following a swift German invasion in April 1940.
-During occupation, a resistance movement emerged in 1943 while Iceland declared independence in 1944; Denmark was liberated in May 1945.
-Soviet forces left Bornholm 5 April 1946.
-In 1973, Denmark, together with Greenland but not the Faroes, became a member of what is now the European Union, but negotiated certain opt-outs, such as retaining its own currency, the krone.
+Denmark began industrialising in the mid 19th century, becoming a major agricultural exporter.
+It introduced social and labour market reforms in the early 20th century, forming the basis for the present welfare state model and advanced mixed economy.
+Denmark remained neutral during World War I; Danish neutrality was violated in World War II by a rapid German invasion in April 1940.
+During occupation, a resistance movement emerged in 1943, while Iceland declared independence in 1944; Denmark was liberated after the end of the war in May 1945.
+In 1973, Denmark, together with Greenland but not the Faroe Islands, became a member of what is now the European Union; however, it negotiated certain opt-outs, such as retaining its own currency, the krone.

-Denmark is a highly developed country with a high standard of living: the country performs at or near the top in measures of education, health care, civil liberties, democratic governance and LGBT equality.
-Denmark is a founding member of NATO, the Nordic Council, the OECD, OSCE, and the United Nations; it is also part of the Schengen Area.
-Denmark maintains close political, cultural, and linguistic ties with its Scandinavian neighbours, with the Danish language being partially mutually intelligible with both Norwegian and Swedish.
+Denmark is a developed country with an advanced high-income economy, high standard of living, and robust social welfare policies.
+Danish culture and society are broadly progressive egalitarian, and socially liberal; Denmark was the first country to legally recognise same-sex partnerships.
+It is a founding member of NATO, the Nordic Council, the OECD, the OSCE, the Council of Europe and the United Nations, and is part of the Schengen Area.
+Denmark maintains close political, cultural, and linguistic ties with its Scandinavian neighbours.
+The Danish political system, which emphasizes broad consensus, is used by American political scientist Francis Fukuyama as a reference point for near-perfect governance; his phrase "getting to Denmark" refers to the country's status as a global model for stable social and political institutions.

 Etymology

 The etymology of the name "Denmark", the relationship between "Danes" and "Denmark", and the emergence of Denmark as a unified kingdom are topics of continuous scholarly debate.
-This is centred primarily on the prefix "Dan" and whether it refers to the Dani or a historical person Dan and the exact meaning of the -"mark" ending.
+This is centred primarily on the morpheme "Dan" and whether it refers to the Dani or a historical person Dan and the exact meaning of the -"mark" ending.

 Most etymological dictionaries and handbooks derive "Dan" from a word meaning "flat land", related to German Tenne "threshing floor", English den "cave".
 The element mark is believed to mean woodland or borderland (see marches), with probable references to the border forests in south Schleswig.